nestauk/eurito_indicators/ds/outputs/reports/final_report.md

 [@sec:outputs] outlines the outputs of the project.

-[@sec:org] discusses the organisational implications of our analysis: what activities are required to encourage the adoption of new indicators in the R&I evidence system, and what changes - in terms of capabilities, orgaanisation and culture - are required if R&I agencies are going to realise the value of novel data sources and methods.
+[@sec:org] discusses the organisational implications of our analysis: what activities are required to encourage the adoption of new indicators in the R&I evidence system, and what changes - in terms of capabilities, organisation and culture - are required if R&I agencies are going to realise the value of novel data sources and methods.

 [@sec:conclusion] concludes.